JVSCHANDRADITHYA/Sarvadrushti-A_VisualComm_System/README.md

 https://github.com/user-attachments/assets/3560964a-40d6-41ee-b952-921f737c1835

-### codebase still under development will be adding all of them soon.
+### The codebase is proprietary—access will be granted post a thorough review by our team.
+Feel free to reach out via the Gmail below.
+I’ll be adding all relevant materials here soon.
 ---

 ## 🛠️ Key Features